Talking Tom & Friends

-Talking Tom & Friends (known as Talking Friends until late 2014, and Talking Tom and Friends until early 2021) is a video game franchise created and owned by Outfit7 Limited, a Slovenian video game developer.
-The franchise focuses on various mobile games involving anthropomorphic animal characters repeating things said by the user.
-The first game, Talking Tom Cat, was launched in July 2010.
+Talking Tom & Friends (known as Talking Friends until late 2014, and Talking Tom and Friends until early 2021) is a video game series and multimedia franchise created and owned by Outfit7 Limited, a Slovenian video game developer.
+The franchise is best known for focusing on various mobile games involving anthropomorphic animal characters repeating things said by the user.
+The first app, Talking Tom Cat, was launched in July 2010.
 As of June 2022, the apps have achieved more than 18 billion downloads.
 The franchise also includes various web series, which are mostly posted on YouTube.